agent18/agent18.github.io/_posts/2021-05-25-ea-what-to-do.markdown

 Many people are also not aware that there are now tens of paid full-time positions running these groups, so it's rapidly turning into a full career path.
 More info in the write up.

+## final response in the task for additional comments

+1. I have added formulas and notes wherever possible as it is much more efficient to do it this way for larger spreadsheets.
+This way I would have to only do the "fact checking" and the rest is automated.
+I have indicated some additional changes I did using the color ORANGE.

+2. Also, Is there any reason to use 50% "cut-off" to classify probabilities?
+In Data Science we often use ROC to decide "optimal cut-off" based on what TPR and FPR we need.

+3. This might be nitpicking, but what to do when the "odds" are equal to exactly 50% for "Prediction right" column?
+I have just marked it using this formula `=IF(C2>50%,"Yes","No")`.
+I would guess that the researcher doesn't make such predictions as they might not add value.

+4. Regarding the additional time: I made some mistakes reading the instructions the first time, but when I was checking before sending it out I saw the mistakes and rectified them, hence the additional time.
+Sorry about that.

+## EA

+3b a year in malaria related stuff

+Christian Rassi

+2020 malaria report...
+60% from 2007...
+7.6 million lives...
+Malaria
+interventaion

+SMC bednets, improved access,

+Stagnagation of progress... ??

+evolving stuff...

+2.6b dollars in 2019 to meet targets...
+WHO is a big deal looks like they have all sorts of reports.

+### What is SMCs and how it is delivered.

+Seasonal malaria chemo...

+west and central region...

+Preventing new malaria

+Pills protecting kids from malaria...

+12m children 150000 induviduals ...

+17m children across the countries...

+What are the chances of contracting and dying for children...

+### urban rural context

+Christian Rassi

+### Malnutrition

+2 to 4% of 33millon die?

+most cases are under 24 months...

+### questions

+1. Treating vs prevention

+2. vaccinations